 Starting a career in product design is no small feat.
-You’re trying to make a name for yourself, but you don’t have the experience yet to know what will work.
+You're trying to make a name for yourself, but you need to gain experience to know what will work.

-While there are plenty of resources for designers who have been in the game a while, it can be tricky to find advice that applies to you.
+While there are plenty of resources for designers who have been in the game a while, finding advice that applies to you can be challenging.

 You've graduated and have finally landed your first product design job.
 You might be nervous, but don't panic; the Rootstrap design team is here to help you!